 Baked Oatmeal meets Trailside Treat Cookies – one of my childhood favorites!
-This oatmeal is loaded with peanut butter, chocolate chips, raisins, and brown sugar for a breakfast treat that’s delicious and satisfying!
+This baked oatmeal is loaded with all the trailside treats for an easy breakfast bar that’s delicious and satisfying!

 One of my favorite parts of being a mom is watching my kids have fun together.
 I love watching them snuggle and wrestle and play together, and I love listening to them tell one another stories and talk about their day.
 There is nothing sweeter than when Ellia is able to comfort Nora or when Greta sings to Myla to get her to stop crying.
 And when they are all playing make believe – Myla included – it just might be my favorite thing ever.